"I don't know much, but I know one thing: the ordinary life isn't for me."

 TL;DR: Why Shaan Puri is an Enneagram Type 7

-• He engineers his own emotions.
-A 90-second suffering budget, deliberate reframing, and a baseline he shifted from anxiety to joy through sheer force of will, live on a podcast with Tony Robbins.
+• He engineers his emotions.
+A 90-second suffering budget, deliberate reframing, and a baseline he shifted from anxiety to joy, live on a podcast with Tony Robbins.

 • The partnership that sticks.
-His longest commitment isn't a company; it's a podcast with Sam Parr, an Enneagram 8 whose directness is the counterweight to Shaan's restless energy.
+His longest commitment is a podcast with Sam Parr, an Enneagram 8 whose directness counterweights Shaan's restless energy.

 • The tension beneath the frameworks.
-A rocky relationship with his father, a decade of being "B+" at his dream, and the one part of his life he can't reverse-engineer no matter how many systems he builds.
+A rocky relationship with his father, a decade of being "B+" at his dream, the one part of his life he can't reverse-engineer.

 By the time Shaan Puri finished high school, he'd lived in nine countries.
-Started high school in Texas, finished it in China, with stints in Australia somewhere in between.
+Started in Texas, finished in China, with Australia in between.
 His father ("incredibly inspiring," Shaan would later write) moved the family for work.
 His mother guided him to "walk on the right path."
 The family was warm, close, and conventional in ways that would later feel constraining.

-He landed at Duke University on a biology track, completed every pre-med requirement, and then, with one credit left, took a class called "Getting Rich."
-It was taught by a woman who'd ridden the dot-com boom and the real estate boom to retire by 30.
-The class covered compound interest, mortgages, and entrepreneur stories.
+He landed at Duke on a biology track, completed every pre-med requirement, and then, with one credit left, took a class called "Getting Rich."
+Taught by a woman who'd ridden the dot-com boom and real estate boom to retire by 30.
+Compound interest, mortgages, entrepreneur war stories.

 He never went to medical school.

-Instead, he graduated, moved to Boulder, Colorado, and rented the worst two-bedroom apartment he could find: $466 per person, three people deep, furnished with free Craigslist desks and Target air mattresses.
+He graduated, moved to Boulder, Colorado, rented the worst two-bedroom apartment he could find: $466 per person, three people deep, furnished with free Craigslist desks and Target air mattresses.
 Had a pet mouse named Marty.
-Won $10,000 in a poker tournament and used it to travel Australia, where the game taught him "strategy, thinking in probabilities, controlling his mind, and figuring out if others are lying."
+Won $10,000 in a poker tournament and used it to travel Australia.
+Poker taught him "strategy, thinking in probabilities, controlling his mind, and figuring out if others are lying."

 Then he and two Duke friends started Sabi Sushi, "the Chipotle of sushi."
-Customizable rolls, a rented kitchen, and online delivery.
-It won the Duke Start-Up Challenge.
-It failed because people only order sushi once every three weeks.
+Customizable rolls, a rented kitchen, online delivery.
+Won the Duke Start-Up Challenge.
+Failed because people only order sushi once every three weeks.

 "The company didn't work out, but I had amazing sushi every day for lunch," he'd later write.
-That's the line he tells publicly.
-The private version: "At the time, I felt like I was striking out.
+That's the public version.
+The private one: "At the time, I felt like I was striking out.
 Over and over again."

 After the sushi restaurant closed, Shaan moved to San Francisco at 24 with no job and no contacts.
-He cold-emailed his way into Monkey Inferno, the startup studio run by Michael Birch, the founder of Bebo, which had sold to AOL for $850 million.
-Rather than submitting a resume, Shaan researched Birch's portfolio companies and sent ideas for improving them.
-He was promoted to CEO of the 20-person company within six months.
+He skipped resumes entirely, researched the portfolio companies of Michael Birch (founder of Bebo, sold to AOL for $850 million), and cold-emailed ideas for improving them.
+Birch hired him into Monkey Inferno, his startup studio.
+Six months later, Shaan was CEO of the 20-person company.

-Then came Blab, a live-streaming group video chat app.
-It grew fast, reaching millions of users in under a year.
-But the format was unsustainable.
-"The emotional cost of being entertaining in a live format is too high," Shaan wrote in his public post-mortem.
+Then came Blab, a live-streaming group video chat app that reached millions of users in under a year.
+The format was unsustainable.
+"The emotional cost of being entertaining in a live format is too high," Shaan wrote in his post-mortem.
 He killed it.

-Here's what he doesn't joke about: the decade between that sushi restaurant and the Twitch exit was a decade of being, by his own assessment, "B+ at it."
+The decade between that sushi restaurant and the Twitch exit was, by his own assessment, "B+ at it."
 Not bad.
 Not great.
 Adequate.
 Ten years trying to be a great founder and CEO, and he was fine.

 "Follow through is a motherf*cker," he wrote in a raw essay on Medium.
-Instead of executing on a solid, proven strategy, he'd search for new strategies.
-When surrounded by Silicon Valley overachievers, he "felt worthless whenever he'd hit a plateau."
+Instead of executing on a solid, proven strategy, he'd search for new ones.
+Surrounded by Silicon Valley overachievers, he "felt worthless whenever he'd hit a plateau."

 What is Shaan Puri's Personality Type?